Skip to content

 View more breast augmentation video Q&A

-What are my implant options?
+What are my breast implant options?

 During your personalized consultation with Dr. Kirby, she will make breast implant recommendations based on your natural anatomy and desired outcome.
 In addition to size, you will need to decide what type of implant best suits your needs.
 There are two main types of implants from which to choose: saline and silicone gel.
 Each offers different benefits and can affect what type of implant placement will be required during your surgery.
 Dr. Kirby will work closely with you to help determine which options will provide you with your desired results.